 For my smoked beef short ribs recipe, I use a simple mixture of paprika, salt and pepper, and garlic powder.
 This is a perfect beef short ribs seasoning!
-It's simple but gives the beef a beautiful crust.
+It's simple but gives the beef a nice bark.

 How to Smoke Beef Short Ribs